Participants will collaborate in teams (4 - 5

 maintain a respectful and inclusive environment for all participants.

-Should two or more top-ranked participants have the same final score, we will require the
+Should two or more top-ranked participants have the same final score, we will require the participants to submit their algorithms.
+This is to check that no plagiarism has occured.

-In case of plagiarism, forced test set leakage, failure to produce a description of the solution
+In case of plagiarism, forced test set leakage, failure to produce a description of the solution when requested or to conform with the multiple accounts or the team submissions policies, a participant will be disqualified and the next-in-rank participant will be considered in their place.

-where $$y_{ij}$$ is the true relative radius and $$\hat{y}_{ij}$$ the predicted relative radius
+where is the true relative radius and

 uniform in this hackathon, meaning every wavelengths and test examples are treated as equally